Currerius/norcad/README.md

-# vPhD
+# NORCAD
-knitr script reading the study design from JSON and outputing a PDF with results
+A report generator based on the knitr library of the R language.
+The report picks the datasource and analyses request from a JSON file and creates PDF slides with results.